pablogmorales/mydocker/Readme.txt

 	REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 	pabloupworktest     latest              6e5805b8e5e0        50 seconds ago      796 MB

-5 - Execute the container as follow, this will expose the port 8080 from the container to your localhost on 8080:
+5 - Execute the container as follow, this will expose the port 8080 from the container to your localhost on 8080,
+    if you have it already in use choose another one, for example 8088.

     docker run -d  -p 127.0.0.1:8080:8080 pabloupworktest:latest
     You should see the container is running with the following command: